silversub/terraform/provider/classic-infrastructure-resources.md

 {: caption="Table 1.
 Available output parameters" caption-side="top"}

 ## `ibm_firewall_policy`
 {: #firewall-policy}

 Provides rules for firewall resources in IBM.
 One rule resource is allowed per firewall.
 However, a rule resource can contain multiple firewall rules within it.

-For more details about how to configure a firewall, see the [docs](https://knowledgelayer.softlayer.com/procedure/configure-hardware-firewall-dedicated).

 **NOTE**: The target VLAN should have at least one subnet for rule configuration.
 To express any IP addresses externally, configure `src_ip_address` as `0.0.0.0` and `src_ip_cidr` as `0`.
 To express API IP addresses internally, configure `dst_ip_address` as `any` and `src_ip_cidr` as `32`.